How To Build a DIY Slide: Indoor & Outdoor Instructions

-Plastic slides alone cost about $175 to $250.
-The DIY slide structure is 16 square feet, measuring 4-foot by 4-foot.
-Plastic slides mount at 5 feet high, so the deck of the slide structure too will be 5 feet high.
-This is high enough that you'll need to build balusters and hand railings to keep everyone safe.
+Plastic slides alone start at about $130.
+The DIY slide structure is 16 square feet, measuring 4 feet by 4 feet.
+Plastic slides are best mounted at 5 feet high, so the deck of the slide structure too will be 5 feet high.
+Consider a plastic slide with a substantial platform or "leg" at the bottom edge that will raise the slide so it's not so steep, and provide a seat at the end so the child won't land bottom first onto the ground.
+This slide is high enough that you'll need to build balusters and hand railings to keep everyone safe.

 Equipment / Tools